Nosto/wiki-docs/implementing-nosto/implement-on-your-website/advanced-implementation/adding-support-for-customer-group-pricing.md

 In this article, you will learn how to implement multi-variants in Nosto.
 When the implementation is complete, you will be able to display different products at different prices to different customer groups.

+## Edge cases

+If either of the following cases applies to you, we recommend either an API implementation or fetching the prices via an frontend API (instead of sending the price variations to Nosto).
+Please [reach out to our team](mailto:onboarding@nosto.com) or your Nosto onboarding manager for additional consultation.

-**Note:** You can only change the pricing and the availabilities using this feature.
+* You can only change the pricing and the availabilities using this feature.

-**Note:** You cannot use SKUs with this feature at the time of writing.
+* You cannot use SKUs with this feature at the time of writing.
+* You cannot use Nosto multi currency with this feature.

+## Ideal use cases

 You will need to implement the multi-variate tagging if you have any such scenarios: